Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Negotiation Stalemate

 On January 16, 2024, Israel and Hamas reached a deal, brokered by Qatar and France, to allow for medication to be delivered to Israeli hostages in return for the delivery of more medicine and aid to Palestinian civilians.
-According to the arrangement, Gazans were to receive 1,000 boxes of medicine for every one provided to the hostages.
+According to the arrangement, Gazans were to receive 1,000 boxes of medicine for each one provided to the hostages.
 Hamas also had demanded that Israel be prevented from inspecting the aid delivery, but after right-wing members of the government objected, Netanyahu said they would be checked.
 Israel has no way to ensure the hostages get the medication as Hamas still refused to allow the Red Cross to visit them.

 In a meeting with hostage families on January 22, Netanyahu said Israel, not Hamas, had made an offer to free the hostages.
 Israeli news reported the Israeli proposal called for the remaining women and elderly hostages to be released first, followed by young men and then soldiers, along with the bodies of killed hostages.
 In exchange, Israel would release some Palestinian prisoners, pause fighting for 30 days, withdraw forces from the main population centers, and allow the gradual return of Palestinians to the north.

-Negotiations continued with different formulas for trading hostages for Palestinian prisoners during a ceasefire, but Hamas rejected every proposal, insisting that Israel first remove all its troops from Gaza, agree to a permanent ceasefire, and release most, if not all, of the security prisoners in Israeli jails.
+Negotiations continued with different formulas for trading hostages for Palestinian prisoners during a ceasefire.
+Still, Hamas rejected every proposal, insisting that Israel first remove all its troops from Gaza, agree to a permanent ceasefire, and release most, if not all, of the security prisoners in Israeli jails.
 As desperately as Israel wanted the hostages back, the government would not agree to any deal that would inhibit its ability to crush Hamas and ensure it could not govern or threaten Israeli border communities.
 Officials maintained that continuing the military campaign was necessary to pressure Hamas to accept a deal.

 “Surrender to Hamas’s delusional demands, that we’ve just heard, not only would not bring about the freedom of the hostages, but it would only invite an additional slaughter; it would invite disaster for Israel that no Israeli citizens want,” Netanyahu said on February 7, 2024.

 Hostage families continued to pressure the government to do anything to win the release of their loved ones.
-Divisions also were reported within the war cabinet, with some members arguing that freeing the hostages must take priority over fighting Hamas.
+Divisions were also reported within the war cabinet, with some members arguing that freeing the hostages must take priority over fighting Hamas.

 As the military campaign continued, the bodies of several hostages were recovered.
 On January 3, 2024, the IDF confirmed that one hostage, Sahur Baruch, was killed during a failed rescue attempt.
 Hamas still held his body.